badsectorlabs/ludus/docs/docs/using-ludus/cli.md

-  sync     Re-sync one or all sources update   Change a source's tracked ref (git) or replace its content (upload) rm       Remove a source share    Share a source with users or groups unshare  Unshare a source
+  sync     Re-sync one or all sources update   Change a source's tracked ref (git) or replace its content (upload) rm       Remove a source
 ```

 ### Source Add